Contact Us for a Free Consultation (213) 542-0979

 Protection of the Public

-California Penal Code §171b is really protecting judges, prosecutors and the general public.
-It applies to courthouses and it also applies to buildings.
-So anywhere where people have to be in there and it's a public building, so that would obviously cover any Los Angeles county courthouse, no weapons are permitted.
+California Penal Code §171b protects judges, prosecutors, and the general public.
+It applies to courthouses and other public buildings.
+So, anywhere people have to be in there, and it's a public building, that would obviously cover any Los Angeles County courthouse.
+No weapons are permitted.

-So, at this point now, because I've been going through these metal detectors now for twenty-five years – the metal detectors are pretty sensitive at most of the courthouses.
+So, at this point, because I've been going through these metal detectors for twenty-five years, the metal detectors are pretty sensitive at most of the courthouses.
 They vary.

-But the bottom line is, they're not going to let anything in.
-You can't come in with a lighter, a knife or any type of safety pin.
+But the bottom line is, they're going to keep everything in.
+You can't come in with a lighter, a knife, or any type of safety pin.
 Anything that can cause damage – obviously, regular knives and guns are prohibited – no taser guns.

 The sheriffs are armed in the courthouses, but they obviously don't want anybody else harmed in there, especially when there are defendants in there who are charged with very serious crimes.

-So, if you're charged with bringing a weapon inside a courthouse, you're going to want to get a good attorney very quickly to assess everything, go over your case with you and help you make a decision as to whether you're going to fight the case or whether it's the type of case that should be negotiated as part of a plea bargain.
+So, suppose you're charged with bringing a weapon inside a courthouse.
+In that case, you're going to want to get a good attorney very quickly to assess everything, go over your case with you, and help you decide whether you're going to fight the case or whether it's the type of case that should be negotiated as part of a plea bargain.

 Defenses To Bringing A Weapon Into A Courthouse In Los Angeles

-It was a lighter gun and it was part of the case and he brought it through the metal detector not knowing that it was even in his briefcase, but obviously, that's not a weapon.
+It was a lighter gun, part of the case, and he brought it through the metal detector, not knowing that it was even in his briefcase.
+Obviously, that's not a weapon.

-However, the key is that they had no criminal purpose in bringing whatever it is that it's being designated as a weapon.
-So, that would be the first defense, which is that whatever it is, is not a weapon and is not intended to be used as a weapon.
+However, the key is that they had no criminal purpose in bringing whatever it was that was being designated as a weapon.
+So, that would be the first defense, which is that whatever it is is not a weapon and is not intended to be used as a weapon.

-There are other items and circumstances where it could work – where you could have a defense – where you could have no knowledge as to the dangerous nature of whatever you brought in and maybe you don't even remember that you brought it into the court.
+There are other items and circumstances where it could work – where you could have a defense – where you could not know as to the dangerous nature of whatever you brought in, and maybe you don't even remember that you brought it into the court.

-A lot of times that's kind of a judgment call on the part of the sheriffs and then on the part of the prosecutors in Los Angeles if they get one of these weapons in a courthouse case.
+A lot of times, if the sheriffs or prosecutors in Los Angeles get one of these weapons in a courthouse case, it's a judgment call.

-So, if you've got a weapon in a courthouse case, give me a call, we'll sit down and go over everything.
-Give me all the details and facts.
-Don't omit anything.
+So, if you've got a weapon in a courthouse case, give me a call, and we'll sit down and go over everything.
+Please provide me with all the details and facts, and don't forget to include anything.

 Menu